splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/05-literal.md

 ## Literals -- when, why, and how

 Your instructions need data, and one way you can provide it is by literally typing data into the code itself.
-A literal on its own is a valid expression (though you may also want to look at using [constants](/book/part-1-instructions/1-sequence/2-trailside/07-variable/#constants) to make this clearer), but literals can also be combined with values from variables to help you calculate new values.
+A literal on its own is a valid expression (though in the next chapter we'll find out how to give them names to make this clearer, using [constants](/book/part-1-instructions/1-data/2-trailside/07-variable/#constants TODO)), but literals can also be combined with values from variables to help you calculate new values.
 Literals can also be used in expressions just with other literals if you want.

-## In C#
+## In C++

-The diagram below shows the syntax for the different literal values you can enter into your C# code.
+The diagram below shows the syntax for the different literal values you can enter into your C++ code.
 Most of these are self-evident, so do not worry overly about studying the syntax in detail.

 :::tip[Syntax]
 ![The syntax of a literal.](./images/program-creation/LiteralSyntax.png "The syntax of a literal")